tahoe-lafs/tahoe-lafs/docs/INSTALL.rst

 You may not need to build Tahoe at all.

-If you are on Windows, please see :doc:`windows` for platform-specific instructions.
+If you are on Windows, please see `windows.rst`_ for platform-specific instructions.

-If you are on a Mac, you can either follow these instructions, or use the pre-packaged bundle described in :doc:`OS-X`.
+If you are on a Mac, you can either follow these instructions, or use the pre-packaged bundle described in `OS-X.rst`_.
 The Tahoe project hosts pre-compiled "wheels" for all dependencies, so use the ``--find-links=`` option described below to avoid needing a compiler.